emard/wifi_jtag/README.md

 # WIFI-JTAG

-ESP8266 (ESP-12) for $4 as WIFI JTAG adapter.
+ESP8266 (ESP-12) for $4 as WiFi JTAG adapter.
 This could be the simplest, the cheapest and the slowest JTAG adapter.

-Here's arduino code for ESP8266 which listens to TCP port 3335 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and usb-serial port version of the same, for use with any arduino (without WIFI).
+Here's arduino code for ESP8266 which listens to TCP port 3335 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and usb-serial port version of the same, for use with any arduino (without WiFi).

-It can upload SVF bistream over WIFI network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html
+It can upload SVF bistream over WiFi network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html

 Tested and working on FPGA boards TB276 (Altera Cyclone-4) and TB299 (Xilinx Spartan-6)